Isaiah 58 Depicts Modern Pauline Churchgoers

 The modern church seeks God, and wants to be close to him, and engage in prayer vigils, and fund drives to build churches, and seek others to "believe" and be saved.
 Faith alone supposedly saves.
 As a result, the modern church does not find any necessity to follow God's commands.
 In particular, the modern church justifies ignoring Jesus' commands as belonging to some prior dispensation of Law.
 We only supposedly must follow Paul.

 Because Paul teaches Faith alone saves-- or at least sounds like he does, that supposedly ends the need to address what Jesus taught on salvation.
 Paul teaches us Jesus did away with the Law.
 Any effort to be righteous by actual obedience is allegedly a sin of the heart.
 It is supposedly wrongly motivated by pride and seeking to buy salvation, relying on Ephesians 2:8-9 as proof.
 Hence, the modern Christian churchgoer is ever seeking God but never finding a necessity to follow God's teachings, statutes and commands.
-The churchgoer is turned away from God's commands by the religious leaders even though clarified and magnified by Jesus on how to be justified / stay right with God by obedience.
+The churchgoer is turned away from God's commands by the religious leaders claim the motive is necessarily to boast, even though such obedience was clarified and magnified by Jesus as how to be justified / stay right with God.

 God told us prophetically in Isaiah what the consequences are for believing churchgoers who stay in sin.
 If the people repent – their light will rise in the noon day.
 They will have resurrection.
 Implicitly, by having faith but remaining in evil, they will not have the light of resurrection.
 They will die in their sins like the goats who call Jesus Lord but whom He consigns to fire and worms with Satan in Matthew 25 because they did no charity.